 Vaccines or needles are the best way to protect children against some very serious infections.
 The National Advisory Committee on Immunization (NACI) strongly recommends routine immunization.

-The varicella (chicken pox) vaccine is given to children after their first birthday.
+The first dose of varicella (chicken pox) vaccine is routinely given to children at 15 months of age and the second dose of varicella vaccine is given in combination with measles, mumps and rubella (as MMRV vaccine) at 4-6 years of age.
 It will protect them from this common childhood disease and its potential for serious complications, such as bacterial skin infections.

 What is chicken pox?

 Chicken pox is caused by the varicella-zoster virus.